grayghostvisuals/wp-flex/README.md

 Tested and Debugged using Wordpress 3.3.2, <code>theme-unit-test.xml</code> and <code>wp-config.php</code>.

 ###Windows 7 Browser Tests
-1.IE      7-9
+1. IE      7-9
-2.Chrome  18
+2. Chrome  18
-3.Firefox 12
+3. Firefox 12
-4.Safari  5
+4. Safari  5
-5.Opera   11
+5. Opera   11

 ###Mac Lion 10.7 Browser Tests
-1.Firefox 12
+1. Firefox 12
-2.Chrome  18
+2. Chrome  18
-3.Safari  5
+3. Safari  5
-4.Opera   11
+4. Opera   11

 ##IT STILL NEEDS YOUR HELP!
 SOS!
-In order to submit to the Wordpress theme repo, authors must rename all function calls / variables with the theme name reference to your own new theme-to-be name.
+1. In order to submit to the Wordpress theme repo, authors must rename all function calls / variables with the theme name reference to your own new theme-to-be name.
 Reference &rarr; (http://codex.wordpress.org/Theme_Review#Theme_Name)[http://codex.wordpress.org/Theme_Review#Theme_Name] for rules regarding naming.
 WP-Flex needs a dynamic means to create a new theme name across our codebase without going through everything line by line.

 ###For example